Disciplin A Kitschme: Belgrade years (1981–1992)

 After Svi za mnom! was released, drummer Krasavac left the band, moving to the United States (where he still resides), the band continuing to perform with Todorović on drums only.
 In early 1987, the band celebrated the fifth anniversary by releasing a live album, Najlepši hitovi!
 Uživo!
 (Prettiest Hits!
 Live!), recorded on 3 and 4 November 1986 (with Krasavac on drums) at the Belgrade club Akademija.
 Besides the band's own songs, the album featured the band's version of the title song from the 1966 Batman series, which would remain on the band's setlist in the future years.
 During one of two concerts, a cushion on the floor by the stage was set on fire by a cigarette butt, and the recording of sound engineer Dragan Popović (a former member of the Yugoslav band DAG) asking the audience to make way for a fire extinguisher can be heard on the album.
 The album, recorded with an eight channel technique without any additional studio works, was the band's first release to be issued by a major record label, PGP-RTB.
-During the same year, the debut album was rereleased on cassette by the Slovenija record label, and the band lineup changed, as the drummer Todorović joined Ekatarina Velika and was replaced by former Limunovo Drvo and Katarina II drummer Dušan Dejanović, and former Film and Dee Dee Mellow saxophonist Jurij Novoselić "Kuzma" replaced Dedža.
+During the same year, the debut album was rereleased on cassette by the Slovenija record label, and the band line-up changed, as the drummer Todorović joined Ekatarina Velika and was replaced by former Limunovo Drvo and Katarina II drummer Dušan Dejanović, and former Film and Dee Dee Mellow saxophonist Jurij Novoselić "Kuzma" replaced Dedža.

-The new lineup recorded the EP Dečija pesma (Children Song), released through PGP-RTB in 1987, featuring five different versions of the title track: "children", "disco", "early", "hit" and "superior" mix of the song.
+The new line-up recorded the EP Dečija pesma (Children Song), released through PGP-RTB in 1987, featuring five different versions of the title track: "children", "disco", "early", "hit" and "superior" mix of the song.
 The song lyrics featured the verses "Nije dobro Bijelo Dugme / Nije dobra Katarina / Šta je dobro, šta nam treba / Kičme, Kičme Disciplina") ("Bijelo Dugme is not good / Neither is Katarina / What is good, what we need / Kičme, Kičme Disciplina").
 As guests on the EP appeared YU Grupa guitarist Dragi Jelić, Roze Poze guitarist Željko Nikolić, Kojić's former bandmate from Šarlo Akrobata Ivan Vdović "Vd" and Srđan Todorović.
 Ironic cover versions of Robert Palmer's "Addicted to Love" and The Cult's "Love Removal Machine", recorded live at the Akademija club, also appeared on the EP.